ccntrq/web-ccntrq/pages/perl-weekly-challenge/challenge-150-task-1.md

 ```

 Now we pass both words to the meat of this solution, the `fibonacci_word`
 routine.
-We additionaly pass the minimum length of 51 charachters up to which we
+We additionally pass the minimum length of 51 characters, up to which we
-will build the fibonnaci word
+will build the fibonacci word

 ```perl
 my $fibonacci_word = fibonacci_word( $a, $b, 51 );
 ```

-Finally we extract the 51st charachter (at index 50) from the built word and
+Finally, we extract the 51st character (at index 50) from the built word and
 print it out as our result.

 ```perl